codingMustache/codingMustache/README.md

 ## Joke of the Day

-What do you get when you cross a pig and a pineapple?
-A porky pine
+Why do we tell actors to “break a leg?”
+Because every play has a cast.

 ## Daily Trivia

-The programming language &#039;Swift&#039; was created to replace what other programming language?
+What was the name of the security vulnerability found in Bash in 2014?
- 1. C#
+ 1. Heartbleed
- 2. Ruby
+ 2. Bashbug
- 3. C++
+ 3. Shellshock
- 4. Objective-C
+ 4. Stagefright

 <details>
   <summary>Answer</summary>
-  Objective-C
+  Shellshock
 </details>